StructuredLabs/preswald/community_gallery/sharktank/README.md

 ---

-## How to Run Locally
+## 🚀 How to Run & Deploy
-Follow these steps to set up and run the app on your local machine:
+Follow these steps to set up, run, and deploy the app:

 ```bash
 # Step 1: Install Preswald (if not already installed)